Blog

 DHA is a vital omega-3 present throughout the whole body.
 It has critical regulating functions in multiple systems of the body, due in part to being a vital component of mitochondrial membranes.

-During infancy and early childhood, the breast milk of the mother provides optimal DHA quantities for the developing brain of the child.
+During infancy and early childhood, the mother’s breast milk provides optimal DHA quantities for the child’s developing brain.
 The brain stores its bulk lifetime reserve of DHA during this phase of life, accounting for 9-18% of its total fat composition.
-Through development and aging of the nervous system, stored neuronal membrane DHA is recycled and occasionally used up.
+Through the development and aging of the nervous system, stored neuronal membrane DHA is recycled and occasionally used up.
 Maintaining adequate brain levels throughout one’s life serves to reduce the risk of developing neurodegenerative disorders.
 It’s also a vital consideration for pregnant and breastfeeding mothers to ensure they provide optimal concentrations of DHA to the developing child.

 A percentage of all cell membranes and membrane-bound eicosanoids comprise DHA and EPA.
 In body tissues where the ratio of DHA is lower than EPA, an increased tendency for inflammation can be seen.
 The opposite is true of having lower EPA levels and higher DHA levels.
 The conversion of dietary ALA into complex omega-3s is more efficient for EPA than for DHA.
 For these reasons, many researchers believe that increasing dietary DHA is more essential than increasing EPA for maintaining optimal well-being (unless EPA deficient).
 These two omega-3s are often found together in food sources in differing ratios.